Rare John Byrne painting of The Beatles sells for more than £27,000

 Paisley-born Byrne, creator of TV show Tutti Frutti and the play The Slab Boys, died on November 30, 2023 aged 83.

+It was later used as the cover of The Beatles Ballads LP 12 years later.

-“Rumours suggest the original large-scale work was lost by EMI records, and so this work being offered for sale by Lyon & Turnbull is a rare surviving early version.
+With rumour suggesting that the original large-scale work was lost by EMI records, she described the work sold at Lyon & Turnbull as a “rare surviving early version.”

 All works in the collection of Father Tom Jamieson were produced during Byrne’s “Patrick” era, during which the Glasgow School of Art graduate signed the majority of his work with his father’s first name and pretended to be a “primitive” self-taught artist to attract the interest of the London art world.